By Frank Rotering | February 1, 2018

 To recap: In 1992 the UNFCCC implicitly stated that the GHG level could continue to rise, and in 1995 the IPCC explicitly stated that only policymakers could determine the GHG danger level.
 These two falsehoods became the foundation for the IPCC’s ecocidal strategy: to reduce emissions to zero rather than concentrations to their safe level.

-My initial claim above was that the distortions of climate science, as outlined in my last post, are rooted in the IPCC strategy just discussed.
+My initial claim above was that the distortions of climate science are rooted in the IPCC strategy just discussed.
 Here are the key connections:

 - The sloppy definitions of “global warming,” “climate change,” and “mitigation” create conceptual and semantic confusion.
 This makes it difficult for people to form a clear mental picture of the GHG crisis and its solutions, thereby shielding the strategy from critical scrutiny.

-- The focus on emissions rather than concentrations supports the strategy’s core feature by restricting policy initiatives to emissions reductions.
+- The focus on emissions rather than concentrations supports the strategy’s core feature by restricting policy initiatives to emission reductions.

 - The fixation on increased temperature instead of ecological damage allows the damage from the duration of elevated temperatures to be ignored.
 This undergirds the strategy’s pretense that stabilized concentrations, which extend such temperatures into the indefinite future, are meaningful solutions.